chandramouli085/fROSty-Winter_rough/Episode 1 - The Blind Bot.md

 ## Visualizing in Rviz

-After launching the bot in Gazebo, run the following command
+After launching the bot in Gazebo, to visualize it in **Rviz**, run the following command

 ```
 roslaunch turtlebot3_gazebo turtlebot3_gazebo_rviz.launch
 ```

+If the bot is in the standard world, you should be able to see the point cloud representing the objects detected by the bot.
+Amazing !

 ## Moving the bot around